 Heart rate sensors typically come in one of two forms.
 The chest strap style and the wrist band style.
 There are pros and cons to each type of sensor.

 A wireless sensor on a chest strap detects your pulse electronically and sends that data to a receiver, such as a smartphone or a wrist-worn tracker.
 This is similar to what you can see in hospitals with patients who have sensors strapped to their chest.
 These type of monitors tend to be highly accurate.

 Essential reading: Heart rate zone training with wearables

 Fitness trackers, such as those made by Fitbit, Apple or Garmin, claim to be able to monitor your heart rate without a chest strap.
 They operate by shining a light into your wrist, which is then reflected by blood vessels passing through your veins.
 When your heart pumps, the blood moves through your veins at a quicker rate, causing less light to be reflected back.
-The wrist worn device will then calculate your heart rate using an algorithm.
+The wrist worn device then calculates your heart rate using an algorithm.

 The current trend may be to move heart-rate monitoring away from the chest and over to the wrist but accuracy at these new locations is still questionable.
 Particularly for high intensity workouts.
 If you are very serious about heart rate training, a chest rate heart rate monitor is still the way to go.

 Tickr X is the most advanced of Wahoo’s three heart rate training chest straps.
 In addition to heart rate, the device measures calorie burn, running form metrics, indoor run, spin cadence and counts reps during strength training.

 Its internal memory can store up to 16 hours of heart rate data allowing you to leave your smartphone behind and sync later.
 The tracker is compatible with over 50 third-party apps including Nike+ Running, MapMyFitness, Runkeeper, Strava, Apple Health, and Cyclemeter/Runmeter.